enplotz/ienv/README.md

 ```

 ## Customizing / Extending
 You can edit and customize your .baschrc, .vimrc, .tmux.conf as usual.
-IENV is integrated gracefully (no symlinks (ok, only for vim plugins/themes), no file copies), so things should not break.
+IENV is integrated gracefully (no symlinks (well, only for vim plugins/themes), no file copies), so things should not break.
 Take a look at your .bashrc for example:

 ```bash
 ...